aecordova/js-weather-app/README.md

 #### Live Version:

-You can find a live running version of this app on the following link: [Restaurant Page](https://js-weatherapp.netlify.app/)
+You can find a live running version of this app on the following link: [Weather App](https://js-weatherapp.netlify.app/)

 #### Instructions for running on local environment: